 Therapeutic Advances in Medical Oncology considers the following kinds of article for publication:

-(e) structured case reports - outlining an interesting case, and including a full review of the pertinent literature and a section on implications for clinical care;
+- Case Reports.
+These structured reports should describe an unusual case and include a full review of the pertinent literature and a section on implications for clinical care.

-(f) case series studies or clinical series – descriptive study of a small group of patients (with the same disease or receiving the same treatment) including a full review of the pertinent literature and a section on implications for clinical care;
+- Case Series.
+These descriptive structured reports (which do not involve formal hypotheses or pre-specified methodology or analyses) of a small group of patients should include a full review of the pertinent literature and a section on implications for clinical care.

-3. Letters to the Editor; these also include brief case reports.
-These should be as concise as possible and up to 1000 words.
+- Letters to the Editor.
+These brief opinion pieces should be as concise as possible, usually no more than 1000 words.